ucsd-progsys/230-wi19-web/README.md

 # CSE 230: Proofs of Programs (for Programs (by Programs))

-Public course materials for UCSD CSE 230, Winter 2019
+Course materials for UCSD CSE 230, Winter 2019

 ## Course Description